MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/reserving-rooms-with-a-qr-code.md

 # Reserving a room using a QR code on a Teams Panel

-Teams Panels lets users reserve the room by scanning a QR code on the home screen.
-This feature lets users to book the room for meetings now, in the future, or as part of a scheduled meeting with a few steps.
-After scanning the QR code,they can either schedule a new meeting with the room pre-populated or view the room’s availability for their meetings and then easily select it to book the room.
+Teams Panels supports the ability for users to reserve the room by scanning a QR code on the home screen.
+This feature lets users book the room for meetings now, in the future, or as part of a scheduled meeting with a few steps.
+After scanning the QR code, they can either schedule a new meeting with the room pre-populated or view the room’s availability for their meetings and easily select to book the room.

   :::image type="content" source="../media/mtr-devices/qr-code-reserved.png" alt-text="Teams Panels home screen with a QR code and scan to reserve label in the top left.":::